moehriegitt/hob3l/README.md

 from computational real number stability to corner cases, this was in focus from the start.

-There is no STL output yet.
-This is because the polygon clipping algorithm does not output the correct path direction for deciding inside and outside, which is needed for computing normals and for putting points in triangle paths into the correct order.
+There is no actual STL output yet.

 The input polyhedra must consist of only convex faces.
 This will be fixed in the future.